 Get an early start for Many Glacier.
-Head 4.5 miles to Iceberg Lake for the novelty of seeing an ice-laden lake in August.
+Hike 5.2 miles to Iceberg Lake for the novelty of seeing an ice-laden lake in August.
 Picnic at the lake while watching mountain goats on the surrounding cliffs.
 Swim with the icebergs, if you dare.
-Before departing, stop by the spotting scope in the Swiftcurrent parking lot to see bears.
+After hiking, stop by the spotting scope in the Swiftcurrent parking lot to see bears.

-Saddle up for a full day trail ride from Lake McDonald Lodge to Sperry Chalet.
-Tour the forest on horseback as the trail winds around Mount Edwards and climbs through avalanches swaths to reach your destination for lunch and fresh-baked pie.
+Saddle up for an all-day trail ride from Lake McDonald Lodge to Sperry Chalet or a shorter forest tour on horseback.
 When you return to camp, a dip in the lake will wash the dust off.

-Go rafting.
-A full-day trip with any of the raft companies in West Glacier will start you off with a relaxing float on the Middle Fork of the Flathead River.
-After lunch at Lincoln Creek, you’ll hit the white water for a splash-bang ending to your trip, while a photographer captures your paddling through Bonecrusher Rapids.
+Top off your week with rafting.
+A full-day trip with any of the raft companies in West Glacier will start off with a relaxing float on the Middle Fork of the Flathead River before hitting the white water as a photographer captures you paddling through Bonecrusher Rapid.